 About

 Field of Play is a nonprofit 501(c)(3) contemporary art gallery in Gowanus, Brooklyn.
-Founded in 2022 by Matt Logsdon and run by a dedicated team of artists and curators, the gallery is fueled by a shared belief in the power of art to spark change and inspire meaningful dialogue.
+Founded in 2022 by Matty Logsdon and run by a dedicated team of artists and curators, the gallery is fueled by a shared belief in the power of art to spark change and inspire meaningful dialogue.
 FoP presents artist-driven exhibitions and programming that expand visibility for emerging and underrepresented artists, connect diverse ideas, and foster a collaborative community.

 -

-Matt Logsdon
+Matthew Logsdon

 FOUNDER